GibbyZai/confluent/README.md

 6. Click **Launch cluster** (or **Create cluster**).
 7. Wait for the cluster status to become **Running**.

----
-## Step 3 – Create a Topic and Use the UI to Produce/Consume
+## 3. Create a Topic and Use the UI to Produce/Consume

 ### 3.1 Create a topic

 1. In Confluent Cloud, verify: